will-mp3/MumbleGPT/README.md

 This repo contains multiple models, data files, example work, and data extractors.

 All of which are useful and/or were used in the making & understanding of this LLM.

-The Bigram Language Model is the foundation for our GPT model and was the first to be created.

-The Bigram is trained on the Wizard of Oz .txt file and operates, well, poorly.

-It is easy to play with and train the Bigram model and requires no setup further than the above steps.

-The GPT model is a little more tedious.

 The GPT is trained on the openwebtext corpus which can be downloaded from this link: https://huggingface.co/datasets/Skylion007/openwebtext